 Other routes into the museum sector at a higher level have opened up in recent years.
 They include a limited number of apprenticeships at level 7 – equivalent to a master’s – in different fields.

 A Historic Environment Advisor Apprenticeship is in development and would offer advanced training in providing specialist advice to organisations working with heritage assets.
 Apprenticeships are already available at level 4 (foundation degree level).

 The University of Leicester and National Museums Liverpool run a joint, free online course on the Open University’s FutureLearn platform exploring the role museums play in society.
 It is suitable as preparation for a museums studies course or for professionals looking to update their skills.

-The Museums Association offers an online learning package to members, covering key areas of museum practice.
-The first two courses, free to members, are on the subjects of ethics and working with collections.
+The Museums Association offers an online learning package to members, Museum Essentials, covering key areas of museum practice.
+The first three courses, free to members, are on the subjects of ethics, working with collections and working with community partners.